 Jacob Minerd was born in on Oct.
 17, 1821 near New Rumley, Harrison County, OH, the son of George and Susannah (Smith) Minard.
 He and his family had tragic and, ultimately, self-destructive lives.

 On Dec.
-9, 1847, Jacob married Mary Ann Kimmel (1828-1881), by the hand of Rev. A. Bartholomew, pastor of the Evangelical Lutheran Church of New Rumley.
+9, 1847, at the age of 26, Jacob was united in matrimony with 19-year-old Mary Ann Kimmel (1828-1881), by the hand of Rev. A. Bartholomew, pastor of the Evangelical Lutheran Church of New Rumley.
 Mary Ann was the daughter of justice of the peace Frederick Kimmel.

 Sadly, daughter Elizabeth died at age four in October 1853.
 She is buried near her parents at the Lutheran Church Cemetery near New Rumley.